-Although they both belong to the Asteraceae family, calendula is more well-known for its skincare benefits while dandelion is better known for its detoxification, digestive, and hormone balancing benefits.
+Calendula is more well-known for its skincare benefits, while dandelion is better known for its detoxification, digestive, and hormone balancing benefits.

 Benefits of Dandelion for Skin

 Gathering dandelions is a perfect way to introduce kids to the joy of wildcrafting, or to experience it firsthand for the first time.
 In addition to their culinary uses (topping salads, making infused vinegars, etc), they also have properties that make them ideal for skincare.

 Yep, dandelion blossoms are full of anti-inflammatory antioxidants, polyphenols, flavonoids and minerals that support and protect your cells, soothe skin irritations and nourish dry skin.
 (4)

 For example, this study found that both dandelion flower and leaf extracts protect against UVB-related photoaging and senescence (aging at the cellular level).